waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`ladder_up` / `ladder_down`:** Warps between floors.
 - **Untested Mechanic:** It is unknown if a boulder can be pushed onto a `steps` tile.
 This needs to be tested.
 - **Pushing Mechanics (Refined):** The player's position does NOT change when pushing a boulder horizontally.
 When pushing vertically (up or down), the player moves into the boulder's previous space.
-- **Pushing Mechanics (Refined):** The player's position does NOT change when pushing a boulder horizontally.
-When pushing vertically (up or down), the player moves into the boulder's previous space.